zpok3/Waters-of-Life/README.md

 **Intel**: Intel HD 510/530 or newer.

 If you have issues with the latest version or your GPU doesn't support Vulkan 1.3 you can try the 1.10.3 version.
 If you are having issues on an Intel iGPU you can try the 1.10.1 version.
-For more information on DXVK,HDR, and Alt-Tabbing, please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#DXVK)
+For more information on DXVK, VRR, HDR, and Alt-Tabbing, please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#DXVK).

 ## Launching the Game
 1. Make sure the dropdown box on the right is set to **Fallout 3** and press the Run button.